DataVisHub/gojs-course/lessons/lesson-06-diagram-events.md

 As you can see, the diagram events require quite a lot of checks to make sure we're dealing with the things we're interested in.
 Therefore, try to stick to object events if possible.

-You can also assign categories to objects even when there's only one of each type as we have in our app.
+You can also assign categories to objects even when there's only one of each type, as we have in our app.
 Then it boils down to checking the category to determine exactly what we're dealing with.

 As you may also have noticed, the `registerListeners` method returns a function that removes the listener.
-It's a good practice to remove listeners that are no longer needed, especially when, for example, the entire diagram is removed from the page.
+It's good practice to remove listeners that are no longer needed, especially when, for example, the entire diagram is removed from the page.

 ## Summary